Wine Tasting Experiences in Oceanside

 Owner Alejandro Orfila served as a former Argentine ambassador.
 He started his winery in Escondido’s San Pasqual Valley 25 years ago.
 The new Oceanside tasting room fits right into the town’s mushrooming culinary scene.
 Find Orfila at Pier View North near the waterfront.
 The vibe veers towards rustic modern.
 Large windows, recycled wine bottle succulent planters and metal-wood furniture enhance the ambiance.
 A curated collection of artwork for sale changes throughout the year.

 Award-winning Orfila wines elevate traditional French and Italian varietals.
 Winemaker Justin Mund sources grapes from the Estate, Central California and Oregon.
 He produces premium small batch wines with a focus on quality.
-Choose from a nice variety of white, red, rosé, sparkling or dessert vintages by the flight or glass.
+Choose from a nice variety of over 20 varietals ranging from white, red, rosé, sparkling or dessert vintages by the flight or glass.
 Standouts include the Ambassador’s Chardonnay, Montepulciano Estate and Pinot Noir Sequestered.
 The fruity chardonnay bursting with toasty oak notes goes well with seafood.
 The rich Montepulciano impresses with notes of raspberry, black plum, cedar and vanilla.
 Cherry, pepper and spice characterize the palate-pleasing Pinot Noir.
 The Owl Wine Club offers select quarterly wines, complimentary tastings and more.

 Executive Chef Luke Morganstern created healthy, tasty small plates to complement the wines.
 The food menu includes suggested pairings for each one of his dishes.
 He showcases local purveyors in items from sliders to flatbreads.
 Sample cured meats from Angel’s Salumi & Truffles, relish hearty bread from Prager Brothers and get your fresh produce fix from Cyclops Farms.
 Savor weekly specials like Baja Halibut Ceviche or Stuffed Branzino in beurre blanc.
 If you’re a vegan, don’t fret!
 Indulge in the Vegan Seitan Spicy Sloppy Joes served on a Doughside Donut toasted bun.
 Finish with a decadent slice of Vegan Coconut Cake.

 Catch local renown musicians performing live such as Jimmy Patton and Shane Hall.
-Orfila hosts other events like trivia nights, comedy and art classes.
+Orfila often hosts other events like trivia nights, comedy and art classes.
 Check their website for current calendar listings.

 The Miller’s Table

 Down the road, hospitality guru/sommelier and chef Staci Miller decided to open The Miller’s Table: Wine, Beer & Fare after falling in love with the community of Oceanside.
 Deep blue walls, wooden tables, farmhouse lighting and candles lend charm to this 24-seat restaurant.
 Sit at the large, central “community table” to meet new friends and relish the intimate size of the dining room together with ultra personal service.
+This local hangout was recently named one of Yelp’s top 25 wine bars in the United States.

 Staci draws on her encyclopedic knowledge of wine to create thematic flights like Fundamentally French or Que Sera Syrah.
 Flights change weekly and include unusual sparkling, white, rosé and red options.
 To nosh, choose from yummy small plates or charcuterie plus panini sandwiches made with crunchy local bread served with addictive homemade potato chips.
 Checkout special dinner menus that feature internationally inspired four course meals with suggested wine pairings.
 For example, journey to Spain via a flavorful slice of Tortilla Española with a glass of Cariynea.